institut-de-genomique/BoardION/docs/installation.md

 singularity build boardion_app boardion.sif
 ```

-If you prefer to run it directly on your system, here is the list of depencies:
+If you prefer to run it directly on your system, here is the list of dependencies:

 - R (tested with R>=3.6.0)
 - R packages: